-This mid-career changer lives in her head, where a lot of time and mental energy is spent analyzing and preparing for her next move.
+This mid-career changer lives in her head, where all of her time and mental energy is spent analyzing and preparing for her next move.

-Over time, opportunities are missed, and momentum is lost.
-If too much time passes, ‘in transition’ becomes ‘out of work’ and it becomes increasingly difficult to get the attention of hiring managers.
+Opportunities are missed.
+Momentum is lost.
+If too much time passes, ‘in transition’ becomes ‘out of work.’
+It becomes increasingly difficult to get the attention of hiring managers.